A mass rezoning of much of Bentonville, along with an entirely new development code, was approved by the City Council on Tuesday, April 14.

-The approvals would mark the conclusion of Plan Bentonville, a multi-year process to decide how — and where — the city should grow in the coming decades.
+The approvals mark the conclusion of Plan Bentonville, a multi-year process to decide how — and where — the city should grow in the coming decades.

-The first stage of Plan Bentonville focused on creating a Future Land Use Map, with parcel-by-parcel detail on how land should be used.
+The first stage of Plan Bentonville included creating a Future Land Use Map, with parcel-by-parcel detail on how land should be used.
 That was completed in February of last year.
+The votes Tuesday translated that vision into a new set of rules for developers to follow.

 New Zoning Districts